 We are committed to reducing our carbon usage, promoting sustainability and limiting our impact on the environment.
-This represents our first Carbon Reduction Plan working towards achieving Net Zero by 2050 at the latest.
-By March 2023 we will review and update this plan to include a measure of our carbon footprint at baseline, to cover Scope 1 (direct), Scope 2 (indirect owned) and Scope 3 emissions (business travel, employee commuting, transportation, distribution and waste).
-We will set our reduction targets and commence annual monitoring of targets, and set out further plans for achieving significant progress by 2030.
+This represents our second Carbon Reduction Plan working towards achieving Net Zero by 2050 at the latest.
+Since our first carbon reduction plan was published in 2022, we have measured our carbon footprint at baseline to cover Scope 1 (direct), Scope 2 (indirect owned) and Scope 3 emissions (business travel, employee commuting, transportation, distribution and waste).
+We will review our carbon outputs annually and update our targets as needed.
+We aim to achieve significant progress by 2030.

 We are already committed to reducing the environmental impact of travel and transport by minimising the use of private vehicles and reducing unnecessary travel.
 Employees are encouraged and incentivised to use public transport, or walk or cycle to work through the operation of a season ticket loan and a cycle to work scheme.
 The use of private transport is only permitted in exceptional circumstances and is not routinely used for travel to and from the EPI office.
 We exploit technology so that employees are able to use video conferencing software rather than travel to meetings unnecessarily.